Joshua-C-Clark/music_app/README.md

 <br>

 ## Overview
-An web application that integrates user login with Spotify API's for viewing favorite tracks and artists.
+A web application that integrates user login with Spotify API's for viewing favorite tracks and artists.

 ## Environment and Tools